alexeykukuyashniy/CurrencyExchange/README.md

 Note: when user manually refreshes page in browser - application will redirect to the Login page since the front end stored authorization info will be lost.

+Tech Note.
+Hooks not used since they are applicable to the functional components while class components used in the application.